timescale/docs/timescaledb/tutorials/analyze-bitcoin-blockchain/analyze-blockchain.md

 # Analyze the blockchain with hyperfunctions
 This section of the tutorial shows you different ways to analyze Bitcoin transactions with SQL.
-Before analyzing the data, it's recommended to create continuous aggregates for better query performance and experience.
+Before analyzing the data, it's recommended to create continuous aggregates for better query performance.

 ## Continuous aggregates for blockchain analytics
 Continuous aggregates are materialized views for time-series data.
 They make